 CAUTION: The photo of the DeSantis holster should call to mind one of the drawbacks of the IWB holster: sweat.
 Because these holsters place the handgun directly against the body, particularly in hot climates where they may actually be in contact with skin, sweat can be a significant problem, requiring more frequent–probably daily–cleaning to remove it from the gun to prevent rusting.
 Some ITWB holsters feature material between the body and the entire grip, trigger guard and frame of the handgun, which helps with this problem.
 Stainless steel handguns, or weapons with polymer frames and hardened finishes, such as Glocks, are also less susceptible to rusting due to sweat, but it is always an issue with any handgun carried close to, or in contact with, the body.
 Cleaning any handgun so exposed must never be confined merely to wiping down the exterior.
 Interior parts are, in many cases, even more susceptible to rust.

 SHOULDER HOLSTERS: Made of leather, Cordura and nylon, polymer or combinations thereof, shoulder holsters are generally comfortable, particularly if balanced by two magazines on the opposite side of the body.
 Even so, some people find them uncomfortable.
 They do require loose fitting outer garments to properly conceal them and generally cost much more than other types of holsters.
 In addition, one cannot take off the outer garments without revealing the very obvious holster harness and handgun.
+They might look cool on TV cops, but that’s not reality.
 They come primarily with vertical or horizontal holster orientations.
 Vertical holsters are necessary for very large handguns and/or handguns with long barrels.

 This is a DeSantis New York Undercover shoulder holster system made of leather (about $200 dollars).
 It comes with a counterbalancing dual magazine pouch, and there are other accessories that can be added.